malgorithms/toffee/README.md

 Switching to pub mode without indenting
 -----
-By default, when you enter `{: ... :}`, the Toffee compiler assumes you're entering an indented region.
+By default, when you enter `{: ... :}`, the Toffee compiler assumes you're entering an indented region, probably because of a loop or conditional.
 If you ever want to cut into toffee mode without indenting, use `-{: ... :}`.
 For example:

 ```